Master of Science in Education – Reading Specialist

 - Dynamic faculty of practitioners, researchers and educators

-- Regionally accredited by the New England Association of Schools & Colleges (NEASC)
+- Regionally accredited by the New England Commission of Higher Education (NECHE)

-The online Master of Science in Education in Reading Specialist/Literacy Coach K-12 is designed to provide proven theories and strategies that you can put directly into practice in the classrooms, while also highlighting the latest technologies and methodologies in Literacy.
+The online Master of Science in Education – Reading Specialist is designed to provide proven theories and strategies that you can put directly into practice in the classrooms, while also highlighting the latest technologies and methodologies in literacy and reading.

-This course explores the theories of differentiated instruction.
+This course explores the theories of differentiated instruction and its relationship to neuroscience.
 Within the course, educators analyze differentiation theories and incorporate differentiation strategies into the design of units and lessons in their own educational settings.
-Collegial reflection regarding the use of these differentiation strategies will be a major component of the course.
+Collegial reflection regarding the use of these differentiation strategies as well as reflecting on how differentiation is used to meet the needs of diverse learners will be a major component of the course.

 This course will address the foundational knowledge that teachers of literacy need in order to understand the reading and writing process for students.
 In this course, teachers will be exposed to major theories, research, and best practices in the literacy field.
 Teachers will be asked to draw upon this theoretical and practice knowledge to think about issues of practice.
 Through engaging inquiry units, teachers will become active participants in developing a strong foundational base for literacy instruction for all learners in their classrooms.